-To qualify for acceptance, applicants must submit a transcript for a master's degree with a cumulative GPA of at least 3.0, and bachelor's degree with a major GPA of at least 3.0 and a cumulative GPA of 2.9.
+To qualify for acceptance, applicants must submit a transcript for a master's degree with a cumulative GPA of at least 3.0, and bachelor's degree with a major GPA of at least 3.0 and a cumulative GPA of 3.0.

-The Graduate Record Examination (GRE) requirements are scores of 55% on the verbal portion, 55% on the quantitative portion, and 4.0 on the analytical writing portion for acceptance.
+The Graduate Record Examination (GRE) requirements for acceptance into the PhD program are scores of 55% on the verbal portion, 55% on the quantitative portion, and 4.0 on the analytical writing portion for acceptance.